 a.
 A family, which may also include servant and employees living with the family; or

 b.
 A person or group of no more than six unrelated persons living together.
-113. LOT BUILDING COVERAGE – That portion of the lot that is or may be covered by buildingsaccessory buildings137.
-MULTI-FAMILY DEVELOPMENT – A land use wherein two or more dwelling units are located on a single lot.
-This does not include Accessory Apartments or Accessory Dwelling Units.
-See also "Attached Multi-Family Dwellings" and "Secondary Dwelling Development."
-(See § 403, Secondary Dwelling Development, and § 404, Attached Multi-Family Development) [Amended December 6, 2004; July 2, 2007]
+113. LOT BUILDING COVERAGE – That portion of the lot that is or may be covered by Buildings or Accessory Structures.

+137. MULTI-FAMILY DEVELOPMENT – A land use wherein two or more dwelling units are located on a single lot.
+This does not include Accessory Dwelling Units or Accessory Residential Structures.
+See also "Secondary Dwelling Development."
+(See § 403, Secondary Dwelling Development, [Amended December 6, 2004; July 2, 2007]

-159. RENTAL ROOMS – One or two bedrooms within an owner-occupied dwelling unit, which may be rented upon receiving prior approval from the Town.
+159. RENTAL ROOMS – Bedrooms within an owner-occupied dwelling unit, which may be rented upon receiving prior approval from the Town.
 (See § 509, Rental Rooms).

 160. RESIDENCE — An abode, home, habitation or place of dwelling.